web-deps/odom/docs/conditionals.md

 ## Visibility

 This is used to make an element visible if certain conditions are met.
-It uses the attribute `acom-visibility`.
+It uses the attribute `odom-visibility`.

 ### JSON Structure